kd1995-max/pytest-kumar-s/README.md

 - `--lf` or `--last-failed`: Only reruns tests that failed last time.
 - `--ff` or `--failed-first`: Runs the failed tests first, then the rest.

-For further reference, explore the [Pytest cache documentation](https://docs.pytest.org/en/latest/cache.html).

-Here's an updated section for `README.md` to include details on assertions, test discovery, and handling exceptions with `pytest.raises`.

----

 ## Writing and Validating Tests